xavierholt/recipes/Pickled Papaya.md

 - 1/4 C sugar
 - 2 in ginger
-- 1 habañero
+- 1 habanero

 Rinse and drain the papaya slices.
-Slice the ginger and habañeros.
+Slice the ginger and habaneros.
 Mix these and the sugar into the papaya slices.

 - 1 bottle seasoned rice vinegar